-The Label may appear on the packaging for the product, provided that the product meets the requirements in this specification and in the Licence Conditions.
+The label may appear on the wholesale and retail packaging for the product, provided that the product meets the requirements in this specification and in the Licence Conditions.

-Wherever it appears, the Label must be accompanied by the words 'Wool Scouring Service' and by the Licence Number eg 'licence No1234'.
+Wherever it appears, the Label must be accompanied by the Licence Number e.g. 'licence No1234'.
+It is optional to include the spec name.

-The Label must be reproduced in accordance with the ECNZ programme's keyline art for reproduction of the Label and the Licence Conditions.
+The Label must be reproduced in accordance with:

+- the licence conditions; and - the Eco Choice Aotearoa Programme's brand kit which includes examples of keyline art for reproduction of the Label.